avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 belong to the bioinformatics libraries:

-#. install.packages() for installing an R library (except for
+#. install.packages() for installing an R package (except for
    Bioconductor R libraries), if you have a direct internet connection
 #. retrieveuniprotseqs() from "Rfunctions.R", which uses SeqinR to
    retrieve protein sequences from UniProt
 #. retrievegenbankseqs() from "Rfunctions.R", which uses SeqinR to
    retrieve DNA or mRNA sequences from NCBI
-#. write.fasta() from the SeqinR library for writing sequences to a
+#. write.fasta() from the SeqinR package for writing sequences to a
    FASTA-format file
-#. read.alignment() from the SeqinR library for reading in a
+#. read.alignment() from the SeqinR packagek for reading in a
    multiple alignment
-#. dist.alignment() from the SeqinR library for calculating genetic
+#. dist.alignment() from the SeqinR package for calculating genetic
    distances between protein sequences
-#. nj() from the Ape library for building a neighbour-joining tree
+#. nj() from the Ape package for building a neighbour-joining tree
-#. plot.phylo() from the Ape library for plotting a phylogenetic
+#. plot.phylo() from the Ape package for plotting a phylogenetic
    tree
-#. root() from the Ape library for converting an unrooted tree to a
+#. root() from the Ape package for converting an unrooted tree to a
    rooted tree
-#. as.matrix.alignment() from the SeqinR library for converting an
+#. as.matrix.alignment() from the SeqinR package for converting an
    alignment in the form of a list variable to an alignment in the form of a matrix of characters
-#. as.alignment() from the Ape library for converting an alignment
+#. as.alignment() from the Ape package for converting an alignment
    in the form of a matrix of characters to an alignment int he form of a list variable
-#. boot.phylo() from the Ape library for calculating bootstrap
+#. boot.phylo() from the Ape package for calculating bootstrap
    values for a tree
-#. nodelabels() from the Ape library for adding labels to the nodes
+#. nodelabels() from the Ape package for adding labels to the nodes
    of a tree in a tree plot
-#. as.DNAbin() from the Ape library for convering an alignment in
+#. as.DNAbin() from the Ape package for convering an alignment in
    the form a a list to the "DNAbin" format required by the dist.dna() function
-#. dist.dna() from the Ape library for calculating genetic
+#. dist.dna() from the Ape package for calculating genetic
    distances between DNA or mRNA sequences

 Links and Further Reading